Ashishkumar-hub/Image-resizing-using-PIL/README.md

   - Splitting and merging bands
 - Image Enhancemnts

-Results : For reference the results are stored.
+Results : For reference the results in results folder above.